Skip Content

 1. The Howard League for Penal Reform is the oldest penal reform charity in the world.
 It is a national charity working for less crime, safer communities and fewer people in prison.

-2. The Pentonville inspection report will be available from 18 October 2022 on the His Majesty’s Inspectorate of Prisons website.
+2. The Pentonville inspection report can be found on the His Majesty’s Inspectorate of Prisons website.

 Contact